zowe/docs-site/docs/user-guide/planinstall.md

     You could see a message similar to the following message, which indicates the port number:

+    ```
-   ""IZUG349I: The z/OSMF STANDALONE Server home page can be accessed at  https://mvs.hursley.ibm.com:443/zosmf after the z/OSMF server is started on your system.""
+    IZUG349I: The z/OSMF STANDALONE Server home page can be accessed at  https://mvs.hursley.ibm.com:443/zosmf after the z/OSMF server is started on your system.
+    ```

     In this example, the port number is 443.
 You will need this port number later.